Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/UniqueIdentifierHelper.md

 ---|---
 Assembly|Catel.Core
 Namespace|Catel
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public static class UniqueIdentifierHelper
 ```

-Helper class that allows to generic unique identifiers for objects.

-    This class internally keeps a counter per type and will increase the counter every time a new unique identifier is requested.
+Helper class that allows to generic unique identifiers for objects.This class internally keeps a counter per type and will increase the counter every time a new unique identifier is requested.

 ## Fields

-### _lockObject

-### _uniqueIdentifiers

-The dictionary containing the unique identifiers per type.

 ## Methods